kaipietila/cloudmanager/README.md

-Cloudmanager for ease of Aiven cloud selection.
+Cloudmanager for ease of cloud selection.
+Uses Aiven cloud api for cloud information.

 To run build containers with docker-compose build, or simply docker-compose up.